codegram/spinach/README.markdown

 Then run your feature again running `spinach` and watch it all turn green! :)

+By default Spinach will ignore Scenarios marked with the tag `@wip`.
+Those are meant to be work in progress, scenarios that are pending while you work on them.
+To explicitly run those, use the `--tags` option:

+    spinach --tags @wip

 ## Hook architecture

 Spinach provides several hooks to allow you performing certain steps before or